simonjwright/ASIS/doc/gnatcheck_rm/predefined_rules.rst

 this limit will be flagged.

 The metric counts the total number of declarations and the total number of statements.

+This rule contains optional parameters for ``+R`` option that allows to restrict the rule to specific constructs:

+*Subprograms*
+   Check the rule for subprogram bodies only.

 SPARK Ada Rules
 ===============